usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 enables "binary backward compatibility" where an existing binary (.tpl and/or .class file) from a library can still be linked and loaded with newer client code, and even newer binary libraries can be linked and loaded with older client binaries as long as the aforementioned interface hasn't changed too much.
-We are documenting when and how interfaces change, and what kind of action is required from a client under which changes to a library.
+We are documenting when and how interfaces change, and what kind of action is required from a client depending on the kind of changes to a library.
 * The checker analyzes whether a binary library is (still) compatible and produces diagnostic information if not.
-* The whole checker is now tested incrementally on a selected set of external Rascal libraries and programs, and the rascal project itself, for regressions.
+* The whole checker is now tested incrementally on a selected set of external Rascal libraries and programs, and the Rascal project itself, for regressions.
-* Character classes fully supported, in line with the semantics of the interpreter where `char(10)` has the dynamic type `[\n]`.
+* Character classes are now fully supported, in line with the semantics of the interpreter where `char(10)` has the dynamic type `[\n]`.
 The checker now assumes any `char(_)` term has type `![] + [\0]`.
-Sub-typing for character classes is sub-classing, `lub` is class union and `glb` is class intersection.
+Subtyping for character classes is subclassing, `lub` is class union and `glb` is class intersection.
-* Any type like `tuple[int,void]` is considered equivalent to `void` in _all circumstances_ (also as return types).
+* Any type like `tuple[int, void]` is considered equivalent to `void` in _all circumstances_ (also as return types).
 Since tuple instances with void fields do not exist, any such type is "void" of values.
-The canonical type that represents the empry set of values is `void`.
-Same for function type parameters: `int (void, int)` is equivalent to `void` for the same reason as above.
+The canonical type that represents the empty set of values is `void`.
+The same holds for function type parameters: `int (void, int)` is equivalent to `void` for the same reason.
 Functions with `void` parameters do not exist in Rascal, hence such type terms are canonically reduced to `void`.
-This reduction to one simple case is essential for downstream analyses.
-For example,  the static checking of assignments and return values (where `void` is treated exceptionally).
+This reduction to one simple case is essential for downstream analyses --- for example, the static checking of assignments and return values (where `void` is treated exceptionally).
 Another example is the semantics of dynamic dispatch where a `void` return type produced by the dynamic instantiation of type variables will lead to overload application failure (`CallFailed`) and/or backtracking.
 * the implementation of the extend feature as well as the related overloading resolution were overhauled completely.

 ### Tutor improvements

-* tutor indexing and compilation was made incremental per markdown file, documentation folder and Rascal module.
+* tutor indexing and compilation was made (more) incremental per Markdown file, documentation folder and Rascal module.
 If modules are removed from a project or renamed, the incrementally constructed index in `target/classes/docs/index.value` is _not_ automatically invalidated.
 Only removing that file (`mvn clean`) will uncover all possible linking errors introduced by the removal/renaming.
 Otherwise only modules which have been edited will be re-documented.
 Old errors in unchanged modules are always reported again with each incremental run.
-* added progress bar for loading indices and compiling markdown code.
+* added progress bar for loading indices and compiling Markdown code.
 * added optional author lists to a package's presentation.
 * better error handling around the screenshot feature.
 * added a call-out feature